javsort/Linkaster/docs/delivery_1.md

 Time:
 The system?s overall development shall respect both the development team & course instructor?s deadlines, affecting depth of development and testing phases.
 Regulatory:
-Since the system has academic purposes, it shall adhere to GDPR?s integrity and confidentiality standards to securely store all users information.
+Since the system has academic purposes, it shall adhere to the GDPR?s integrity and confidentiality standards to securely store all users information.
-GDPR?s generality may complicate development given the data protection prioritization.
+The GDPR?s generality may complicate development given the data protection prioritization.
-The system shall be transparent with users regarding what data will be processed while also minimizing it.
+The system shall be transparent with users regarding what data will be processed.
 The system shall be GDPR compliant and provide its users with data subject rights.
 Hardware:
 Storage and computing power may be limited for the first instance of the application.